2. Legislative bodies

 The state legislature is exempt from the definition of public body for purposes of the act.
 25 O.S. § 304.1.
 Open meetings of the legislature are conducted in accordance with rules adopted by each house thereof.
 25 O.S. § 309.
 County and local legislative and governing bodies are covered by the act.
 25 O.S. § 304.1.

 All local legislative bodies are covered by the Public Meetings Law.
-The law’s applicability to activities of the state Legislative Body is not clear.
+The law’s applicability to activities of the state legislature is not clear.
+The Oregon Constitution requires the legislature’s deliberations to be “open.”
 Or.
-Const.
-Art IV, § 14 requires the Legislature’s deliberations to be “open.”
+Const. art IV, § 14.
 The Attorney General has stated that this requirement does not apply to caucuses or closed sessions where permitted under common law or relating to proceedings concerning political party organizational activities.

 The statute also specifically covers the following meetings of the General Assembly: meetings of committees where bills are considered; all hearings where testimony is taken; and all sessions of the Senate and House of Representatives.
 65 Pa.
 C.S.A. § 712.
 Caucuses and ethics committee meetings are excluded.
 Id.